The Daily Fix: The BJP’s politics of inventing imaginary enemies is damaging India

 Most destructive of all, the BJP has promised a Muslim-only National Register of Citizens process that would, if implemented convert India into a de facto Hindu rashtra.
 The process has inspired energetic protests across India.
 As part of its policy of incessant conflict, the BJP has used brutal police force to attack protestors in the states it controls.

 The BJP’s politics of constant confrontation has paid rich dividends electorally but is lethal for India.
-The country cannot be ruled by a party whose sole strategy consists of lighting fires so it can shift through the ashes for votes.
+The country cannot be ruled by a party whose sole strategy consists of lighting fires so it can sift through the ashes for votes.
 There is nothing more “anti-national” than this.